sbaiahmed1/react-native-biometrics/KEY_ALIAS_SECURITY.md

 - **Configuration Persistence**: Key alias configuration is persisted locally and loaded once during module initialization
 - **No Network Calls**: All key alias operations are local
 - **Minimal Overhead**: Key alias resolution adds negligible performance overhead

-## Backward Compatibility

-- **Existing Keys**: Apps with existing keys using the old hardcoded alias will continue to work
-- **Gradual Migration**: Apps can migrate to new aliases at their own pace
-- **No Breaking Changes**: All existing API methods continue to work as before

 ## Security Audit Checklist